 Main engines with an output of more than 375 kW are to be provided with at least two power lubricating pumps, of such a capacity as to maintain normal lubrication with any one pump out of action.
+Main pumps driven by the main engines are to be so designed that the lubricating oil supply is ensured over the whole range of operation.

 3.1.2 In ships having two or more propulsion engines, each with its own lubrificating pump, the second pump may be omitted if it is demonstrated during sea trials that the ship is capable of safe navigation and manoeuvring on one propulsion line